Major revision September 2014

 IN210 The scale of industrial production worldwide must reduce if we are to live in the UK and globally within environmental limits.
 However, we do not support deindustrialisation as a result of globalisation, which is in effect just offshoring existing industries to lower wage and often lower environmental standards elsewhere.

 IN211 Some UK industrial sectors - such as those which are most polluting, resource and energy intensive - must reduce in scale.
 The practice of 'picking winners' based on UK financial comparative advantage or economy of scale has resulted in our economy being concentrated on specific sectors, leaving us gaps in skills and lower resilience.
 The UK must take responsibility for the social and environmental impacts of what is produced in the UK and also shipped for consumption in the UK.
 This is likely to mean reducing imports and relocalising production where this will reduce environmental/social impacts.
-This will reflect targets in the Climate Change, Energy and Natural Resource Chapters of the PSS (See Links).
+This will reflect targets in the Climate Emergency and Natural Resource Chapters of the PSS (See Links).
 Some industries are important but must be radically altered, for example, the defence and chemical industries (see PD312-PD313).
 Other industries can never be sustainable and must be phased out, for example, the nuclear industry (see Energy Policy).